Bosphorus Cruise & Seven Hills Tour of Istanbul

 Bosphorus Cruise & Seven Hills Tour

 09:30 pm – We collect our guests from their hotel in the morning and meet with our local professional tourist guide then start to full day Istanbul tour with first stop old Balat.
 Take a walk through the hundreds of years historical buildings of Balat.
 We continue to Pierre Loti Hill to see a beautiful panoramic view of Golden Horn side and historical peninsula.
 Also, you will enjoy the way back down from the hill by a Cable Car.
+Today also, we will visit to the carpet weaving co-operation to see how the Turkish carpet made by hand.
 Crossing the Bosphorus Bridge and climbing up to Camlica Hill will be an epic experience for you.
 And as final of course, Bosphorus Boat sightseeing Cruise which is the best way to get feel for Istanbul.
 Last stop will be famous Spice Bazaar.

 18:00 pm – At the end of the full day tour, return transfer back to the hotel.